I'm Wendy Capewell, more than just a Coach, Psychotherapist and Counsellor

-I would love to help you achieve your dreams and aspirations and create your ideal world, and the things you want in it, rather that trying to fit into other peoples.
-I will help you discover what you want and to have the self belief that you can have it.
+I would love to help you achieve your dreams and aspirations and the things you want in it, rather than trying to fit into other peoples.
+I will help you discover what you want and to have the self-belief that you can have it.
 I will guide and support you every step of the way, just as I have with many others.

-I have a real passion is to help couples understand the underlying issues that stop them from having the relationship they want, especially where one of both are affected by childhood trauma.
+I also have a real passion is to help couples understand the underlying issues that stop them from having the relationship they want, especially where one of both are affected by a childhood traumatic event.

 Whilst many coaches and therapists encourage the person who has experienced the trauma to go away and work on it alone, I believe it makes much more sense for the couple to work together through this.